Shourai/st/README.md

 * [Alpha](https://st.suckless.org/patches/alpha/) : This patch allows users to change the opacity of the background.
 Note that you need an X composite manager (e.g. compton, xcompmgr) to make this patch effective.
 * [Clipboard](https://st.suckless.org/patches/clipboard/) : This trivial patch sets CLIPBOARD on selection.
 * [font2](https://st.suckless.org/patches/font2/) : This patch allows to add spare font besides default.
+* [Wide glyph](https://st.suckless.org/patches/glyph_wide_support/) : This patch allows to display the full glyph instead of it being cut off.
+See also [here](https://github.com/LukeSmithxyz/st/pull/349)

 #### Colorscheme patch
 The colorscheme patch is a custom patch, it is not the ones from [colorscheme](https://st.suckless.org/patches/colorschemes/)